hussard01/GPSdaemon/README.md

 # GPSdaemon
-It is DAEMON that collects and stores GPS data via TCP/IP from GPS device.
+It is daemon that collects and stores GPS data via TCP/IP from GPS device.